prayaganeethu/geekDB/README.md

 ## Supports the following operations:-

-Note: keys should be in double quotes, and restrict it to single words.
+Note: keys should be in double quotes, and should be valid JSON strings.
 Values should be in JSON format.

 ### insert